Management clubs help farmers learn from each other

 Sometimes the greatest resources are your fellow farmers.

-That’s what the Ontario-based Agri-food Management Institute (AMI) realized several years ago, launching a management club program to enable group-based, peer-to-peer learning under the guidance of a business advisor.
+That’s what the Ontario-based Agri-food Management Institute (AMI) launched a management club program to enable group-based, peer-to-peer learning under the guidance of a business advisor.

-Today, a group of young apple growers – both young in age and young to apple growing – is setting a strong example of how farmers can continually learn from each other in spite of distance and busy schedules.
+Today, a group of young apple growers is setting a strong example of how farmers can continually learn from each other in spite of distance and busy schedules.

 The AMI-supported business advisor helped facilitate the group’s initial meetings; after one year, grower Brian Rideout became the group’s chair, tasked with keeping it going.
 Not from an agricultural background, he started farming with his fruit grower father-in-law on the shores of Lake Erie 18 years ago.

 Ian Parker of Wilmot Orchards near Newcastle, Ont., who was also at the group’s first meeting, has been in the apple industry for about five years.